darkaico/my-cv/README.md

 I worked as a Solution Architect at Capitole Consulting.
 My role and responsibilities were to analyze requirements and define the primary architecture for projects made in-house for external customers, including definitions of language, frameworks, and code flow.

 I was also working as a consultant for a sass company.
-In this case, my role was Tech Lead Engineer, where I had to define the central architecture for internal finance audit tools.
+In this case, my role was Tech Lead Engineer, where I had to define the central architecture for internal finance audit tools while I was also managing two individual contributors.

 In most cases, I used Python within Django as the main framework.
 <br><br>

 ### **Music Business Unit Architect | Team Lead** @ [Eventbrite](https://www.linkedin.com/company/eventbrite/) _(Apr 2019 - Oct 2019)_ <br>

-Leading the team working on functionality needs from prominent music organizers.
+Leading the team working on functionality needs from big music organizers.

-I was the contact point with other business units to coordinate the work and establish architectural designs.
+As an architect I was the contact point between other business units in order to coordinate the work, discuss common solution designs and set expectations and priorities.

-During this time, I also had the role of Engineer Manager of one of the Business Unit teams in Mendoza.
-I managed four individual contributors and focused on people's growth by working closely on technical mentorship.
+During this time I also have a role as Engineer Manager of one of the teams of music in Mendoza.
+It was focusing on people's growth but also working closely on technical mentorship.
 <br><br>

 ### **Senior Software Engineer II** @ [Eventbrite](https://www.linkedin.com/company/eventbrite/) _(Apr 2017 - Apr 2019)_ <br>